-1. The user will see a notification saying that a conflict was resolved with the name of the file.
+1. The user will see a notification saying that a conflict was detected with the name of the file.

-3. The user will also receive an email specifying the name of the original doc and conflict copy with instructions on how they can resolve the conflict.
+3. The user will also receive an email specifying the name of the original file, who's changes are conflicting with theirs, and the conflict copy.

-4. Upon closing the document the original document is updated so the user sees two documents which will be up to date - the original document and the conflict copy.
+4. Upon closing the document, the original document is updated so the user sees two documents - the original document and the conflict copy.
 They will need to go through and apply their changes to the original file before deleting the conflict copy.

 Disable Conflict Detection

 While Conflict Detection can be enabled or disabled from the Web UI, we recommend leaving it enabled to avoid unnecessary data loss.